streem/streem-sdk-android/README.md

 #### Note About Android App Links

 If you want to use Android App Links in your app you will have to tell Streem when you provide your Android app `package`.
 You will also need to provide the SHA-256 fingerprint of your app's signing certificate.
 Streem will then update Streem's Digital Asset Links JSON file to handle your app.
-You will then need to add two `https` schemes with hosts of `<companyCode>.swac.prod-us.streem.cloud` and `<companyCode>.streem.me` to your app manifest.
+You will then need to add a few `https` schemes with hosts of `<companyCode>.swac.prod-us.streem.cloud`, `<companyCode>.cv.prod-us.streem.cloud`, `<companyCode>.streem.me`, and `<companyCode>.streem.us` to your app manifest.
 Details on how to do this can be found at https://developer.android.com/training/app-links/deep-linking.
 You should also review the information here for more about Android App Links: https://developer.android.com/training/app-links/verify-site-associations#request-verify.
 Once Streem lets you know that the Digital Asset Link JSON file has been updated, you are ready to start using Android App Links.

 ## Installation